-Lizards were located using a 3-element Yagi antenna and Model R-100 telemetry receiver (Communications Specialists, Inc., Orange, CA, USA).
+Lizards were relocated using a 3-element Yagi antenna and Model R-100 telemetry receiver (Communications Specialists, Inc., Orange, CA, USA).
 Once found, a location was taken for each lizard using a Garmin 64st GPS unit (Garmin Ltd., Olathe, KS, USA) and a laser range-finder (Bushnell Outdoor Products, Overland Park, KS, USA).
 Additionally, date and time, meso- and microhabitat, and behavior were recorded for each observation of a lizard.
-Mesohabitat was categorized as whether a lizard was within 0.5 meters of a shrub (shrub) or not (open) (henceforth, the “shrub association zone”.).
-Microhabitat was recorded as the habitat where the lizard was observed at a finer spatial scale: (burrow, annuals, road, in shrub, bare patch, or wash).
+Mesohabitat was categorized as whether a lizard was within 0.5 meters of a shrub (shrub) or not (open) (henceforth, the “shrub association zone”).
+Good.
+Microhabitat was also recorded as the fine-scale habitat where the lizard was observed.
+These microhabitats including the following categories: in a burrow, within the annual grassland, in the road, in a shrub, within a bare patch, or in a wash).
 A brief behavior observation was taken for one minute at the same time (see supporting information Appendix A for behavior classifications).
 Behavior observations were brief to ensure that there would be adequate time to observe all animals 3 times daily.
 Disturbance from the observer to the lizard was kept to a minimum for each observation to avoid influencing behavior and habitat selection.
 At the completion of the study all collars were removed from the lizards.
+See below, but I think you need to have a figure for microhabitat too?
+And show differences by behavior in a plot?
+We have them.
+I know you were trying for clean, streamlined story but I think if you mention here, you have to present.
+OR cut altogether and keep it really simple – ie the black and white boxplot… then done.
+Cut all mention of behavioural observation?
+Your call.
+I just think this halfway story will not be great with referees.